 Technology today has changed the way in which we do a lot of activities.
 For example, we don’t stand in line waiting for cash and change anymore.
 Instead of walking into shopping malls, we sit on our couches and order offline.
 People even order food online and it gets hand delivered to our door.
 The digital age has influenced the medical field in radical ways.
 From fancy new x-ray and MRI machines to using AI to perform common surgeries, technology has improved our lives in many ways.
 Yet, as we have all experienced slow internet processing or programs crashing, incorporating technology into the medical world isn’t without its errors.
-Our medication errors attorneys Philadelphia at the Weitz Firm know first hand because we work with victims of errors all the time.
+Our medication errors attorneys Philadelphia at The Weitz Firm, LLC know first hand because we work with victims of errors all the time.

 Did you know that medication error is the third leading cause of death in the United States?
 Heart disease and cancer are the first and second reasons for death.
 The majority of medical errors are medication related.
 Medical error is defined as “a preventable adverse effect of medical care whether or not evident or harmful to the patient”.
 Thankfully most medication errors happen in the hospital where people can be treated immediately if adverse effects do apply.
 However, there are plenty of cases where people are in their homes without immediate medical care.